 Building startups, teams, farms, and big machines

-I joined Fyto as the Founding Engineer when it was founded in 2019.
 It was a wild, six-year journey full of ups:

 - Teaming up with some of the best folks in the world and balancing remote farm sites and team members

 1. The only real way to test market fit is to sell your product to your customer.
-No, seriously.
 Between pre-orders and pre-purchase agreements, there should always be a way to test your market hypothesis.

 2. If you bring value to your customers that they don't need or don't currently pay for, then it doesn't help your company be a comapny.
 At Fyto, we thought we would bring a lot of value to the farm - not just protein but local production and efficient, sustainable wastewater remediation.
-In the end, those weren't things that people paid for and it didn't help pay the bills.
+In the end, those weren't things that people paid for and it didn't help us or the farmers pay the bills.

 4. Team culture is formed and changed by each person.
 It needs to be fostered actively.
 Nothing replaces in-person interaction but sometimes you have several sites - the culture between sites needs to be actively fostered too.